 Bike: Bicycles are the preferred form of transportation on campus and there are over 900 parking spaces within the academic core.
 All residence halls provide bicycle storage, and there is a student-run bike shop at Western's Outdoor Center that provides access to bike tools, bike repair, and bike parts and supplies.
 You can register your bicycle through University Police.

-Bus Pass: Students taking six or more credits are allowed to use their student ID as a bus pass on the city bus system.
-Buses run regularly throughout campus, downtown and Whatcom County.
+Bus Pass: The student ID card works as a bus pass on all Whatcom Transit Authority (WTA) routes.
+Buses run regularly through campus, downtown, and Whatcom County.
 Most students choose to take the bus over driving a car to get around town.